-Congratulations!
-You just landed a new listing!
-You’ve scheduled the stager and photographer or videographer, and you’ve created your flier or gate brochure – now you’re ready to post your open house flier to your social media channels!
+Congratulations — you just landed a new listing!
+You scheduled the stager and photographer or videographer, and you created your flier or gate brochure.
+NOW you’re ready to post your open house flier to your social media channels!
 Right?

-Nope.
-Not yet.
-ARE YOU SURE your flier will be seen clearly across all your social media channels?
+ARE YOU SURE your flier will be seen clearly and completely across all your social media channels?

 This week I met with a local mortgage professional from BOK Financial and a new REALTOR® agent, and they both asked me the same question: “Why doesn’t my flier look the same on Instagram and Facebook?
 It’s not fitting, it’s cutting off the top and bottom.”
-The biggest reason is size; it matters, after all.
+The reason was the size of their fliers was not the accepted size used by one or both platforms.

 Read these five quick tips before you post your open house flier: